maride/afl-transmit/README.md

 ### Traffic reduction

-On default, *afl-transmit* avoids sending files with the same file present in different fuzzer directories.
+On default, *afl-transmit* avoids sending files with the same name present in different fuzzer directories.
 This will greatly reduce the traffic between your nodes (I measured 621 kB to 1.3 kB, for example).
 Please note that there might be some edge cases when you don't want that behaviour, e.g.
 - you want to preserve the queue of each fuzzer